Below is an abridged version of my "Back to School Night" remarks on 8.27.19

 The Hillview Neighborhood is an amazing place, and as you travel from class to class this evening, it will be evident how and why this school is so special.
-What the team here manages to accomplish is truly remarkable.
-I invite you not only to share your gratitude directly to the teachers and staff throughout the year; but also, when you experience a member of our faculty doing something special that truly impacts your child or family, please click the “Gratitude” button on our website; these messages will come directly to me, and it brightens my day share them personally with teachers and staff.
+What our teachers here manage to accomplish is truly remarkable.
+I invite you not only to share your gratitude directly with the teachers and staff throughout the year; but also, when you experience a member of our faculty doing something special that truly impacts your child or family positively, please email me personally; these messages brighten my day, and I love to share them with teachers and staff.

-Once again, we are so excited to welcome you all back to Hillview, and we know you will have a wonderful evening!
+Once again, we are thrilled to welcome you all back to Hillivew.
+Have a fantastic Back to School Night!